wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

 Note that the component has `ChangeDetectionStrategy.OnPush` turned on, so it means we assume the new reference will come as the input.
-Also there's nothing about streams here in the component.
-Just number as the input.
-How to make it happen on the other side?
-There's the `async` pipe once again:
+The component accepts a numeric parameter but there is no reference to streams.
+We can handle this with the `async` pipe:

 ```ts
 @Component({